M-casado/fega-metadata-schema/schemas/isa/README.md

 This directory contains modified work from the ISA-API project: https://github.com/ISA-tools/isa-api.
+In particular from the ``isatools/resources/schemas/isa_model_version_1_0_schemas/core`` directory.
 Files in this directory are licensed under CPAL-1.0.
 See [LICENSE](./LICENSE) for details.

 Attribution required by CPAL Exhibit B:
   - Attribution Copyright Notice: Copyright (c) 2015-Present ISA Team